About Brookfield Public Schools

 The Brookfield Public School District is comprised of four schools.
 Historically, the district has grown from eight small individual districts, the first established in 1808, to one large district with approximately two thousand eight hundred students.

 Center Elementary School (CES), built in 1938, is the oldest building in the school system and the only completely wooden school building left in Connecticut.
 CES has undergone several renovations, the latest of which was completed in 1997, adding 20 classrooms and other interior facilities.
-It presently houses pre- kindergarten, kindergarten and first grade with 415 students.
+It presently houses pre- kindergarten, kindergarten and first grade.

 Whisconier Middle School (WMS) was originally conceived as an elementary school but now serves 850 students in grades five through eight.
 It went through a major expansion program which was completed in 2001.